Chunlin-Li/suspend/README.md

 });
 ```

 While unifying the error handling model is convenient, it can also be tedious to write lots of `try/catches`.
-For this reason, both `.run()` and `.async()` will automatically pass any unhandled errors to their callbacks.
+For this reason, both `.run()` and `.callback()` will automatically pass any unhandled errors to their callbacks.
 This makes it trivial to write functions using suspend that safely handle errors in accordance with Node's callback conventions:

 **Example (`.run()`):**